11 Best Lisbon Sightseeing Sites in Lisbon

 11. Rua Augusta Arch

 The arch and the surrounding plaza has men and women selling tourist souvenirs.
 The area is known for pickpockets.
-Pickpockets are in all tourist locations and eventually we were pickpocketed.
+Pickpockets are in all tourist locations and eventually, we were pickpocketed.
 Read more about what happened here.

-Other Sites in Lisbon
+Other Lisbon Sightseeing Sites

 Jeronimos Monastery – A World Heritage monument; Vasco da Gama’s resting place.